-One major difference between the two is that homeowners insurance is actually required by most lenders if you are interested in financing your home through a mortgage.
+One major difference between the two is that homeowners insurance is actually required by most lenders if you are interested in financing your home through a mortgage, see this important details for a perfect mortgage lender offering a variety of products to help you purchase a home or refinance your existing mortgage with some of the most competitive rates.
 Mortgage insurance is a percentage of the loan amount, and usually not more than 30 percent.
 Still, we also recommend getting home warranty, so that you don’t have to worry about any home repairs in the future.
 Visit https://homewarranty.firstam.com/compare-home-warranty-plans and get all the details.

 If you don’t have a mortgage and your only option is to purchase a home through a loan, consider homeowners insurance first.
 It is more than a good idea to get homeowners insurance, and it might even help you get a better rate.
 But homeowners insurance is not as complicated or expensive as mortgage insurance.